>

 Do I need to change the flywheel as well as the clutch?

-Like many components on a car, the clutch interfaces with other parts, in certain cases, it can be required to replace the flywheel and pressure plate.
+Like many components in a car, the clutch interfaces with other parts.
+In some instances, the flywheel and pressure plate can be required to be replaced.

 If your clutch has been worn down too far, the rivets that hold it together can begin to contact the flywheel and pressure plate when the clutch is engaged, causing irreparable damage.

-However if the clutch was replaced when just starting to show signs of wear, the flywheel should be fine to use again.
+However, if the clutch was replaced when it was just starting to show signs of wear, the flywheel should be fine to use again.

 How much does a flywheel replacement cost?